guitarbeat/cooperative-housing-culture-training/cooperative-housing-culture-training/workbook/case_studies/case_study_1.md

 Have the mediator facilitate a discussion using the conflict resolution framework presented in the training.
 After 15 minutes, discuss as a group:

-1. What approaches were effective in moving toward resolution?
+1. What approaches were effective in moving toward a resolution?
-2. What barriers to resolution did you encounter?
+2. What barriers to resolution did you encounter, and how did you address them?
-3. What policy changes might prevent similar conflicts in the future?
+3. What policy changes would you propose to the board to prevent similar conflicts in the future?